 Yes, I am one of those people always on the hunt for great bargains for my little girls, but lately, my awareness has risen of the concerns related to those cheap baby clothes.
 Cheap baby clothes are often crafted in the fast fashion industry, and unfortunately, the ethical standards for both workers and the environment are a significant concern.

-Becoming more aware of where these cheap clothes come from, can make a swift in your mindset about these specific products or brands.
+Becoming more aware of where these cheap clothes come from can make a swift mindset about these specific products or brands.

 A lot of time people are not aware of what is going on behind the scene of, in this case, the cute cheap baby clothes we can purchase in the shops.